sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/module01/section03trees/trees.md

 2. So, first we finish travelling with all the siblings.
 3. And then, we gradually move towards the last level.
 4. For example, we may travel in this order: A-B-C-D-E-F-G-H-I.
+5. The time and space complexity of BFS is `O(n)` as we visit each node once, and we use a queue of tree size as an underlying data structure.

 ### 3 Main Types Of Depth-First Search